Table of Contents

 Diagnostic Criteria for Psychological Factors Affecting Other Medical Conditions

-The effects of such psychological factors on the patient’s health might be immediate, subacute or chronic.
-For instance, severe sadness and grieving might cause Takostubocardiomyopathy.
-On the other hand, prolonged anxiety about a trivial medical condition might be associated with temporary weakening of the heart and an increased risk of hypertension in the future.
+The effects of such psychological factors on the patient’s health may be immediate, subacute, or chronic.
+For instance, severe sadness and grieving might cause takotsubo cardiomyopathy.
+On the other hand, prolonged anxiety about a trivial medical condition might be associated with temporary weakening of the heart and an increased risk of hypertension.

-Mental Disorder Due to Medical Condition
+Mental Disorder Due to Medical Conditions

 Treatment of Psychological Factors Affecting Other Medical Conditions

-1. It lowers the patient’s blood pressure
+1. Lowering blood pressure

 2. Decreasing the symptoms of anxiety, which may in turn help reverse hypertension